Skip to content

 Graduate Assistant, First Year Experience, Belonging, and SDCL Operations

-Graduate Assistant, Honors Program
+Graduate Assistant, Honors Program (Half-Time)

 The Graduate Assistant for the Honors Program communicates with and supports students, administrators, faculty, and staff.
 The GA oversees student workers and utilizes Microsoft Office (specifically Word and Excel), databases, and email to track student engagement and outcomes.
 The GA schedules appointments, edits documents, and provides general assistance to the Director of the Honors Program.